10up/wp-component-library/README.md

 ## How to Use

-To use a component, navigate to the component’s detail page to see demos, usage examples, and to learn how to install it.
+To use a component, navigate to the component’s detail page to see demos, usage examples, and installation instructions.

 ## Support Level